Over Three Quarters Of Consumers Believe The Gifting Season Leads To 'Wasteful Behaviour' - Eviosys' Survey Highlights Consumer Shift Towards Sustaina...

-(MENAFN- ACCESSWIRE) 87% of people think the gifting season leads to wasteful behaviour.
+(MENAFN- ACN NewsWire) Over Three Quarters of Consumers Believe the Gifting Season Leads to 'Wasteful Behaviour' - Eviosys' Survey Highlights Consumer Shift Towards Sustainable Packaging 87% of people think the gifting season leads to wasteful behaviour.
 More than half of Europeans think that cost of living is their biggest concern right now.
 59% are frustrated or angry about the amount of plastic in supermarkets.
 57% would pay more for a product packaged sustainably.
 94% of consumers reuse or repurpose metal gift tins.

-ZUG, SWITZERLAND / ACCESSWIRE / December 13, 2023 / For the second year, metal packaging giant Eviosys has commissioned a Europe-wide survey of consumers' sentiment towards packaging.
+ZUG, SWITZERLAND, Dec 14, 2023 - (ACN Newswire) - For the second year, metal packaging giant Eviosys has commissioned a Europe-wide survey of consumers' sentiment towards packaging.
 The European leader surveyed 2,000 consumers in the UK, France, Germany, and Spain to get the latest information on priorities in this time of economic uncertainty, especially during the festive season.
-Eviosys

 The survey's compelling data underlines the increasing importance consumers place on packaging when making purchasing decisions.
 Notably, 87% of people think that the gifting season leads to wasteful behaviour, and 48% of respondents acknowledge that they often consider packaging materials when shopping, highlighting a heightened awareness of the environmental impact of packaging materials.